HamzaAudeh/IpShieldMiddleware/README.md

 {
     options.WhitelistedIps = new List<string> { "127.0.0.1", "::1" };
     options.BlacklistedIps = new List<string> { "192.168.1.100" };
-    options.CustomLogMessage = "This is a custom log message to log for ip: {IP}";
+    options.CustomLogMessage = "This is a custom log message for ip: {IP}";
-    options.CustomErrorMessage = "This is a custom response message to log for ip: {IP}";
+    options.CustomErrorMessage = "This is a custom response message for ip: {IP}";
 });

 var app = builder.Build();